Microlite Value, Price, and Jewelry Information

-Amelia, Virginia (Rutherford Mines): green and brown crystals, some gemmy ones up to a few inches in length.
+The Rutherford Mines in Amelia, Virginia also yield green and brown crystals.
+Gemmy specimens may reach a few inches in length.

-Comments: Microlite is usually opaque to translucent and is cut into cabochons by collectors.
-Faceted gems are very beautiful and extremely rare.
-Green Brazilian gems weighing less than 1 carat have appeared on the market and the potential exists there for larger stones.
+Green Brazilian gems weighing less than 1 carat have appeared on the market.
+The potential exists there for larger stones.

 - Smithsonian Institution (Washington, D.C): 3.7 (brown, Virginia).